 Read through the articles in this section for more information on sexual orientation discrimination and keep checking back as this area of law continues to unfold.

 Fighting Sexual Orientation Discrimination on the Job

-Regardless of the jurisdiction's current position on sexual orientation discrimination there are steps that can strengthen your claim by collecting and preserving evidence of discrimination, documentation of your effectiveness at the job, and by understanding your company's workplace policies and protections.
+If you have faced workplace discrimination based on your sexual orientation or gender identity, there are steps you can take to strengthen your claim, including collecting and preserving evidence of discrimination, documenting your effectiveness at the job, and understanding your company's workplace policies and protections.
 A local employment lawyer's assistance can help identify legal remedies and additional steps to pursue a claim.